twood02/webtemplate/assignments/a0-hello.md

 permalink: /assignments/helloInternet/
 ---

+> *Phase 1, due 2/18:* You must fill out the code review template for another group's PR.
+> *Phase 2, due 3/1:* You must respond to the code review comments made by another group on your PR.
+You should fix any issues so your code is ready to merge into the repository.

-You must provide a code review for another group's Pull Request.
+For this assignment you must provide a code review for another group's Pull Request.
+Your group should review the pull request with ID 1 less than your group's PR.

-Use the following template in your code review:
+To start, paste the following into a comment in the PR which you are reviewing.
 ```

 Reviewed by: Student 1 (@git username), Student 2 (@git username)